Nate Lowe Preview, Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is first in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the second-best in the league.

-- The Blue Jays' 3.71 team ERA ranks first among all league pitching staffs.
+- The Blue Jays have a 3.76 team ERA that ranks No. 1 among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 173 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Blue Jays pitchers combine to surrender 175 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he threw eight innings, allowing one earned run while giving up seven hits.
+- His last appearance was on Wednesday against the Oakland Athletics, when the left-hander threw five innings, surrendering two earned runs while giving up five hits.

+- The 36-year-old has put together a 2.65 ERA and 7.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.